danang-id/ASMR/README.md

    `appsettings.Local.json` as described below.
 5. Prepare Google reCAPTCHA Secret Key.
 You can obtain it on the [Google reCAPTCHA Admin Panel](https://www.google.com/recaptcha/admin).
-6. Prepare SendGrid API Key, ContactListId, and templates' Id.
+6. Prepare SendGrid API Key, Contact List Id, and Mail Templates Id.
 You can obtain them on the [SendGrid Dashboard](https://app.sendgrid.com).
 7. Save those secrets by creating `appsettings.Local.json` file (if not exists) in the `ASMR.Web` folder.
 Use the following template for `appsettings.Local.json`.